KevinSpaghetti/contrastive-transformers/README.md

-This repository contains examples on how subclass the Huggingface Trainer class to apply contrastive learning.
+This repository contains examples on how to subclass the Huggingface Trainer class to apply contrastive learning.